These 10 templates will make you rethink how you design value propositions

 Writing matters in business, design, and life alike—it is fundamental to moving your ideas forward.
-Yet, writing short, meaningful sentences that grab your users’ attention can be painful.
+Yet, writing short, meaningful sentences that grab the attention of your users can be painful.
 Ernest Hemingway knew.
-When he had difficulties writing, he reminded himself:
+When he had difficulties writing, he reminded himself*:

 “Do not worry.
 You have always written before and you will write now.
 All you have to do is write one true sentence.
 Write the truest sentence that you know.”

-Ernest’s one-sentence technique can be useful whether you are writing copy for UX, advertising, company presentations or more generally pitching ideas face-to-face.
-So to get you a head start, I put together a collection of ten value proposition templates from previous posts here and here.
+Ernest’s one-sentence technique can be useful whether you are writing copy for UX, advertising, company presentations, telling stories or pitching ideas face-to-face.
+To get you a head start, I’ve here put together a collection of ten value proposition templates from previous posts here and here.

 Here’s the round-up.